-Malignant epithelial mesothelioma, also known as epithelioid mesothelioma, is a specific cellular type of the disease, and the most common form of mesothelioma, generally associated with pleural mesothelioma.
+Malignant epithelial mesothelioma, also known as epithelioid mesothelioma, is a specific cell type of the disease.
+It is the most common form of mesothelioma and generally associated with pleural mesothelioma.
 The majority of people who have epithelial mesothelioma have a much better prognosis than other cell types.

 What is Epithelioid Mesothelioma?

 Epithelial cells are usually healthy and can be found throughout your body, including the hair, skin, and eyes.
 However, these cells can also turn into toxic epithelioid mesothelioma cells when you ingest or inhale asbestos.

 The good news is that people with epithelioid mesothelioma often have a better prognosis and more treatment options than those with sarcomatoid or biphasic cell types.

 Epithelial mesothelioma is the most common form of the disease, and accounts for around 60% of all diagnosed mesothelioma patients.
 The majority of people who develop epithelial mesothelioma are males over 45 years of age who’ve been diagnosed with pleural mesothelioma.

 The epithelial cells have a unique design.
 They are long, egg-like cells that are clearly defined and different from mesothelioma cells types.

 Since these types of cells divide much faster than any other type of mesothelioma cells, the risk of tumors growing faster is heightened.
 However, since epithelial cells tend to stick together after growing, the progression of cancer slows down.

 Symptoms of epithelioid mesothelioma are similar to pleural mesothelioma symptoms and many include:

 - Difficulties in breathing